-Built to develop and nurture career paths for writers, directors and performers from diverse backgrounds, the Equity Diversity Showcase is a six-day program consisting of morning workshops, discussions, and professional development opportunities, culminating in a performance showcasing the developed work to an audience of network executives, managers and other industry professionals.
-A maximum of five writers were be selected to participate in the program, with applicants assessed by an industry panel of diverse full members of the Australian Writers’ Guild.
-Following the program, the successful writers were given the opportunity to be mentored by a leading Australian screenwriter for 12 months, and will be included on Australian Writers’ Guild’s prestigious Pathways Program.
+Built to develop and nurture career paths for writers, directors and performers from diverse backgrounds, the Equity Diversity Showcase was a six-day program consisting of morning workshops, discussions, and professional development opportunities, culminating in a performance showcasing the developed work to an audience of network executives, managers and other industry professionals.
+A maximum of five writers were selected to participate in the program, with applicants assessed by an industry panel of diverse full members of the Australian Writers’ Guild.
+Following the program, the successful writers were given the opportunity to be mentored by a leading Australian screenwriter for 12 months, and were included on Australian Writers’ Guild’s prestigious Pathways Program.
 They were also given a one-year membership of the Australian Writers’ Guild.

 CuriousWorks Behind Closed Doors collaboration